Gunnison, Colorado | County: Gunnison | 987 Acres

 With 987 acres of deeded land backing to thousands of acres of Gunnison National Forest grazing rights, the ranch represents a sustainable 350 animal unit operation.
 The lands include two parcels, the Headquarters parcel (507.87 acres) and the North Home Ranch parcel (480 acres).
-The Headquarters parcel includes about 280 acres of irrigated hay land that with fertilization can produce approximately 2 tons of hay per acre.
+The Headquarters parcel includes about 280 acres of irrigated lands from which produces approximately 2 Tons per acre of Native mountain hay.
 The meadows produce timothy, clover, wheatgrass and fescues while the upland grazing consists of various wheatgrass, fescue and buffalo grass intermixed with sagebrush.
 The deeded lands are fenced into multiple pastures and are in excellent condition.

-The Gunnison National Forest Allotment authorizes use from June 15 to October 7 and is known as the Castleton Allotment and was renewed in 2017 for 10 more years.
+The Gunnison National Forest Allotment authorizes use from June 15 to October 7 and is known as the Castleton Allotment and permitted through 2027.
 The mountain forest permit produce Bluegrass, Wheatgrass, Fescue, Needlegrasses and other dryland species.
 The Castleton Allotment consists of 11 pastures and a reverse rotational use provides the successive use from year to year.
 The range improvements on the grazing allotment are extensive with about 20 miles of fence, 16 springs and 13 ponds.